Skip navigation

-Some people do not recognize the initial warning signs of AFib.
-Symptoms can come and go with varying frequency or become more noticeable as your condition worsens.
-In many cases, AFib is silent or asymptomatic.
+Symptoms of Afib may come and go with varying frequency or become more noticeable as your condition worsens.
+Common symptoms include:

-• Extreme fatigue (most common symptom of AFib)
+• Extreme fatigue (the most common symptom of AFib)

 • Chest pain